Release money from your house- You don’t need to make regular monthly payments

 Sophie G from Aberdeen

 The financial advisor I’ve had for 25 years said I could save inheritance tax by getting £350,000 of equity release.
-The money was lent at a very low interest rate, close to 2%, and competitive with normal mortgages you would get by providing income.
+The money was lent at a very low-interest rate close to 2% and competitive with normal mortgages you would get by proving income.
 I have saved a lot of tax.

 Equity Release UK Lenders